MarkoMikaelT/Python/README.md

 # Python
 Python programs

-Teaching my self some Python by solving coding problems
+Teaching my self some Python by solving coding problems and doing other stuff